shalinibaghel01/fake-review-detector/README.md

 # fake-review-detector
-This repo for the project Fake Review detector
+This repo for the project Fake Review detector🕵️‍♀️